 I travelled for a year, through Europe, to Egypt and South Africa and I wrote a blog during the journey.
 At Anafora in Egypt, I had the privilege to be able to make a much larger, exhibition with the theme Big Heart of Humanity.

 A year into my journey, when I was in Cape Town, I got the message that my coach, James Baye, had died.
 He fell down a cliff in Joshua Tree National Park in California.

-A week after I got to know about James death, I was walking on the beach when the question “Who is Embracing?” came to me.
-Came in a way that I instantly knew that this is what my journey is all about.
+A week after I learned of James’ death, I was walking on the beach when the question “Who is Embracing?” came to me.
+It came to me in such a way that I knew instantly that this is what my journey is all about.

 Exploring and Developing the Wider Embraces Together

 – Who is Embracing?
-I repeated the question over and over, letting myself sunk into it, got swift glimpses of another perspective.
+I repeated the question over and over, letting myself sink into it, and after a while, I started to experience brief glimpses of another perspective.

 After a while, I brought the question to my friends, and we started to work with it together, in different ways and constellations.
 Because Wider Embraces is about our collective side of being, it can only be fully experienced, explored and developed together.
 Without my friends and their open-mindedness, playfulness and commitment, there would be no Wider Embraces.

-Developing the method, exploring the new terrain and drawing the map, at the same time, has been a challenging and beautiful journey.
-The Wider Embraces project has undergone several iterations, and this version of the website is one in a row, and as new people join, new things will happen.
+Developing the method, exploring the new terrain and drawing the map has been a challenging and beautiful journey.
+The Wider Embraces project has undergone several iterations, and this version of the website is only the current one in a row, as new people join, new things will happen.
 I’m looking forward to the next steps.